numba/numba/docs/source/reference/compilation.rst

 JIT functions
 -------------

-.. decorator:: numba.jit(*signatures, nopython=False, nogil=False, forceobj=False, locals={})
+.. decorator:: numba.jit(signature=None, nopython=False, nogil=False, forceobj=False, locals={})

    Compile the decorated function on-the-fly to produce efficient machine code.
 All parameters all optional.

-   If present, the *signatures* represent the expected :ref:`numba-types` of function arguments and return values.
-Each signature can be given in several forms:
+   If present, the *signature* is either a single signature or a list of signatures representing the expected :ref:`numba-types` of function arguments and return values.
+Each signature can be given in several
+   forms:

    * A tuple of :ref:`numba-types` arguments (for example ``(numba.int32, numba.double)``) representing the types of the